 In the Winter 2018 Clockworks, we wrote about the Goddard College Fire Department and invited alumni to share their stories.
-One, John Chater, responded with this write-up and update.
-We’re glad to share it here.
+John Chater responded with this write-up and update.
+Goddard’s “work jobs” helped keep costs down at the College while giving hands-on experience to the student.

 We set to work with a cutting torch and tools, and got the motor out and back to campus.
 Then the challenge began as we figured out how to adapt the motor to the pump, and get it working.
 Ronald did the engineering.
 It worked.
 We could now get fire hoses and water to the main campus buildings in case of a fire.
 As I remember, we busted a few hoses as we learned how to uncoil a fire hose so it wouldn’t kink and break, and lay the hose, so vehicles wouldn’t drive over them.